mlc91/salvo/README.md

    - implement a RESTful API to both the database and application services
    - apply modern-day Java programming concepts, such as lambdas, streams, and dependency injection
  - Use JavaScript Object Notation (JSON) data structures to:
-   - communicate between your application's JavaScript front-end and Java back-end
+   - communicate between application's JavaScript front-end and Java back-end
    - implement the "model" in a model-view-controller

 ## :wrench:**RESOURCES USED**